tt-isv-org/scc/tutorial/index.md

 1. [Create a default deployment](#create-a-default-deployment)
     * Deploy a workload using a Universal Base Image
     * Examine the default security contexts and SCC
-    * Test your containers runtime permissions
+    * Test your container's runtime permissions
 1. [Attempt a deployment with security contexts](#attempt-a-deployment-with-security-contexts)
     * Request special permissions for your deployment
     * See how a deployment fails when requesting permissions that have not been assigned